thisismypassport/shrinko8/README.md

 Reading/Writing PNGs additionally requires the Pillow module (`python -m pip install pillow` to install)

 [Download the latest version of the source here.](https://github.com/thisismypassport/shrinko8/archive/refs/heads/main.zip)

+The supported tools are:
+* [Minification](#minification) - Reduce the token count, character count and compression ratio of your cart.
+* [Linting](#linting) - Check for common code errors such as forgetting to declare a local.
+* [Getting Cart Size](#getting-cart-size) - Count the amount of tokens, characters, and compressed bytes your cart uses.
+* [Format Conversion](#format-conversion) - Convert between p8 files, pngs, and more.
+Achieves better code compression than Pico-8 when creating pngs.
+* [Unminification](#unminification) - Add spaces and newlines to the code of a minified cart, to make it more readable
+* [Custom Python Script](#custom-python-script) - Run a custom python script to preprocess or postprocess your cart

 # Minification